 Put your lock through the tire and frame.

 Consider the cost of replacing your bike when deciding how to protect it.
 If you have a $1,000 bike, you should spend more on your lock and chain than if your bike cost only $100.
 One rule of thumb: spend 10% of the cost (i.e. $100 bike - spend $10 on lock & chain).

 Choose carefully where and how you park your bike.
 Choose well-lighted, public places.
 If you can, park your bike where you can see it.

-Register your bike with Police/Security as this may help them recover it if it is stolen.
+Register your bike with the Wittenberg Police Division, as this may help them recover it if it is stolen.

-Report any suspicious activity, especially people seen loitering near bike racks, to Wittenberg Police/Security at 327 - 6231 or 327 - 7307.
+Report any suspicious activity, especially people seen loitering near bike racks, to Wittenberg Police at 327-6231.